EDGE OF VISIBILITY

 The visual hurdle posed by low-visibility prints urges viewers to be more conscious of their sight upon entering the exhibition space.
 Rare historical works of virtuoustic micrography by Levi David van Gelder, Johann Michael Püchler, and William Pratt, use minuscule text to create images, escaping the conventional dichotomy of text and image.
 Matthew Kenyon’s Notepad (2007) and Fiona Banner’s Top Gun (1996) bring the tradition of micrography into the present.

 Thursday, October 11, 6–8pm (conversation begins 6:30pm): artist Samuel Levi Jones in conversation with Randy Cohen for Person Place Thing radio show, with musical guest Tomas Rodriguez.
-RSVP at Eventbrite.
+See pictures from the event, listen to the podcast, or download it free on iTunes.

-Thursday, November 1, 6–8pm (panel begins 6:30pm): Publishing on the Edge: Making the Invisible Visible panel discussion with Jacob Samuel (Edition Jacob Samuel, Santa Monica, CA) on Walid Raad, Greg Burnet (Burnet Editions, NY) on Glenn Ligon, and Craig Zammiello (Two Palms, NY) on Chris Ofili.
-RSVP at Eventbrite.
+Thursday, November 1, 6–8pm (talk begins 6:30pm): Publishing on the Edge: Making the Invisible Visible panel discussion with Jacob Samuel (Edition Jacob Samuel, Santa Monica, CA) on Walid Raad, Greg Burnet (Burnet Editions, NY) on Glenn Ligon, and Craig Zammiello (Two Palms, NY) on Chris Ofili.
+See pictures from the event here.

-Tuesday, December 4, 6–8pm (talk begins 6:30pm): Text + Image: Historical Micrography of Johann Michael Püchler and David Levi van Gelder in Context.
-Gallery talk by Freyda Spira, Associate Curator, Drawings and Prints, The Metropolitan Museum of Art, and David Wachtel, independent scholar.
+Tuesday, December 4, 6–8pm (talk begins 6:30pm): Microcalligraphy Through History: Johann Michael Püchler, Levi David van Gelder & Matthew Kenyon.
+Gallery talk by Freyda Spira, Associate Curator, Drawings and Prints, The Metropolitan Museum of Art, David Wachtel, independent scholar, and Matthew Kenyon, artist.
 RSVP at Eventbrite.

 Fiona Banner, Barbara Bloom, Jacques Callot, Megan Foster, Levi David van Gelder, Samuel Levi Jones, William Kentridge, Matthew Kenyon & Douglas Easterly, Glenn Ligon, Christian Marclay, Boris Margo, Kerry James Marshall, Chris Ofili, Philippe Parreno, William Pratt, Johann Michael Püchler, Walid Raad, Ad Reinhardt, Art Spiegelman & Françoise Mouly, Timorous Beasties (Alistair McAuley & Paul Simmons), and Susan York.